 Those people who do not require any assistance and wish to join the pilgrimage are called our 'Able pilgrims'.

 This group includes our independent pilgrims, relatives and friends of one of our sick pilgrims and those families with children.

 You will be part of one of our hotel groups together with those pilgrims requiring assistance, their helpers, nurses and chaplains.

-As there is limited space on the train we have to ask our Able pilgrims to make alternate travel arrangements to Lourdes.
+As there is limited space on the Charter and Scheduled Flights, we have to ask our Able pilgrims to make alternative travel arrangements to Lourdes.
 Other forms of travel are detailed on the application form.

 Anyone is welcome to be involved in the Music Group which is an essential part of our pilgrimage